osmoscraft/tundra/docs/RFC-20221105-blob-storage-v3.md

 - Performaned on demand, by worker
 - Triggered after rollover, or by CRON
 - Summarize a changelog's content into a single blob
-- The blob shares the same id: IID.blob contains all the information as in CID.blob
+- The blob shares the same id: CIID.blob contains all the information as in CID.blob

-## Imaging (alternative)
+## Full state imaging

 - Peformed on demand, by worker
 - Triggered manually or by CRON
 - An Image contains the state of all of blobs, and the CID:ROW for the latest blob
-- Each Image is stored as IID.blob
+- Each Image is stored as an FIID.blob
+- The image can be created by concatenating Changelog images